huntdatacenter/docs/docs/faq/external-transfer.md

 ### Is external kistas secure enough for my data?

 Most likely.
 The service allows you to be compliant with common acts and regulations such as GDPR and Helsenormen.
 And the management and operations comply with our [certificates](/about/certificates/).
 However, the decision of whether you can use this service is decided by your data controller.
+Feel free to [contact us](/contact) for service descriptions aimed at risk assessment of the service.

 ### Where can I get additional security information on the external kistas?